remotely-save/langs/README.md

-# Translations for Remotely Save
+# Translations for Remotely Secure

 ## How To Add A Language?